junxit/us-congress-bills-110/bill.md

 - **(1)** condemns the Government of Iran for its state-sponsored persecution of Bahá’ís, calls on the Government of Iran to immediately cease activities aimed at the repression of the Iranian Bahá’í community, and continues to hold the Government of Iran responsible for upholding all the rights of its nationals, including members of the Bahá’í community;
 - **(2)** condemns the Government of Iran’s continued imprisonment of individuals without due process and a fair trial;
-- **(3)** calls on the Government of Iran to immediately release 3 Bahá’ís: Ms. Raha Sabet, Mr. Sasan Taqva, and Ms. Haleh Roohi; and
+- **(3)** calls on the Government of Iran to immediately release 10 Bahá’ís: Ms. Raha Sabet, Mr. Sasan Taqva, Ms. Haleh Roohi, Mrs. Fariba Kamalabadi, Mr. Jamaloddin Khanjani, Mr. Afif Naeimi, Mr. Saeid Rezaie, Mr. Behrouz Tavakkoli, Mrs. Mahvash Sabet, and Mr. Vahid Tizfahm; and
 - **(4)** calls on the Government of Iran and the Iranian Parliament to reject a draft Islamic penal code, which violates Iran’s commitments under the International Covenants on Human Rights.